Skiing: Nordic

 The Nordic disciplines include cross-country skiing and ski jumping, which both use bindings that attach at the toes of the skier's boots but not at the heels.
 Cross-country skiing may be practiced on groomed trails or in undeveloped backcountry areas.
 Ski jumping is practiced in certain areas that are reserved exclusively for ski jumping.

 Telemark

 Telemark skiing is a ski turning technique and FIS-sanctioned discipline, which is named after the Telemark region of Norway.
 It uses equipment similar to Nordic skiing, where the ski bindings are attached only at the toes of the ski boots, allowing the skier's heel to be raised throughout the turn.
 However, the skis themselves are often the same width as Alpine skis.

 Competition

-The following disciplines are sanctioned by the FIS.
+The following skiing disciplines are sanctioned by the FIS.
 Many have their own world cups and are included in the Winter Olympic Games.